2016 Teacher Scholars Program

 The McConnell Center's annual Teacher Scholars Program (TSP) is a signature professional development opportunity for teachers to work directly with and learn from national experts on American history, government and leadership.

-- American Founding: James Madison v.
-John Adams (#TeamMadison vs. #TeamAdams)
+- American Founding: Alexander Hamilton v.
+John Adams (#TeamHamilton vs. #TeamAdams)

 - Henry Clay: Exemplary Statesman

-Participation is limited to 30 teachers who will be given free books and other resources, interact with a nationally-recognized expert each month, take part in a culminating in-depth intellectual and travel experience and be invited to bring their students to the McConnell Center and University of Louisville's Belknap Campus.
+Participation is limited to 30 teachers who will be given free books and other resources, study with a nationally-recognized expert each month, take part in a culminating in-depth intellectual and travel experience and be invited to bring students to McConnell Center programming.

 - Monthly lectures and private seminars with nationally-recognized experts in American history, government and leadership